 How do I upgrade my MySQL 5.7 database to MySQL 8?

-In principle, upgrading the MySQL version is a relatively simple process - the old data must be exported to an SQL file and imported into the new database.
-This article will guide you through the process and applies to both hosting in the control panel and in the cloud pit.
+Basically, upgrading the MySQL version is a relatively simple process – the old data must be exported into an SQL file and imported into the new database.
+This article guides you through this and applies to both hosting in the Control Panel and in Cloudpit.

 Schematic upgrade process

-1. Locate the configuration file of your application.
-This is located directly on the web space, and the exact location varies depending on the application.
+1. Find the configuration file of your application.
+This is located directly on the web space; the exact location varies depending on the application.

-2. Temporarily save the values for the database name, database user, and database password in a file.
+2. Save the values for the database name, database user, and database password in a file.
 You will need these values for the MySQL upgrade.

-3. Log in to phpMyAdmin using these values and export the database as an SQL file.
+3. Log in with these values to phpMyAdmin and export the database as an SQL file.

 5. Import the SQL file exported in step 3 into the new database.

-6. Adjust the values for the database name, database user, and database password accordingly in the configuration file of your application so that they match those for the MySQL 8 database.
+6. Adjust the values for the database name, database user, and database password accordingly in the configuration file of your application so that they correspond to those for the MySQL 8 database.

-Once you have successfully completed all steps, your database has been successfully upgraded to MySQL 8 and your application is now using it.
+Once you have completed all steps successfully, your database has been successfully upgraded to MySQL 8 and your application now uses it.

-2. In the specified folder, you will find a file named "wp-config.php," which contains the database information including the password.
-To access it, go to [Webhosting] - [Web-FTP], right-click on the file "wp-config.php".
+2. In the specified folder, you will find a file called "wp-config.php" which contains the database information including the password.
+To access it, go to [FTP] → [WEB-FTP], right-click on the file "wp-config.php".

-3. Use the data found in step 2 to log into the corresponding database via [Webhosting] - [Databases] - [access phpMyAdmin of this database].
+3. Use the data found in step 2 to log in to the corresponding database via [DATABASES] → for the affected database under [ACTIONS] → [Open PhpMyAdmin] .
 Then export the database.

 4. Create a new database with MySQL 8 and the same password.
-Log in via [access phpMyAdmin of this database] as well.
+Also log in via [Open PhpMyAdmin].

 -- Database: `XXXX`